Triline-S/esmoviareacttsproject/README.md

 ## Usage

- - Home
- Here you can find movies, and search for them with the search bar in the navbar.
+ - Home - here you can find movies, and search for them with the search bar in the navbar.
- - Login
- Login to the site here.
+ - Login - login to the site here.
- - Account (Name)
- List of your favorites will be saved here.
+ - Account (Name) - list of your favorites will be saved here.

 ## Contact